EthioNLP/Ethiopian-Language-Survey/README.md

 # Natural Language Processing in Ethiopian Languages: Current State, Challenges, and Opportunities

-This survey delves into the current state of natural language processing (NLP) for four
-Ethiopian languages: Amharic, Afaan Oromo,
-Tigrinya, and Wolaytta.
+This survey delves into the current state of natural language processing (NLP) for four Ethiopian languages: Amharic, Afaan Oromo, Tigrinya, and Wolaytta.
 Through this paper, we identify key challenges and opportunities for NLP research in Ethiopia.
-Furthermore, we provide a centralized repository on GitHub that contains publicly available resources for vari- ous NLP tasks in these languages.
+Furthermore, we provide a centralized repository on GitHub that contains publicly available resources for various NLP tasks in these languages.
 This reposi tory can be updated periodically with contributions from other researchers.
-Our objective is to disseminate information to NLP researchers in- terested in Ethiopian languages and encourage future research in this domain.
+Our objective is to disseminate information to NLP researchers interested in Ethiopian languages and encourage future research in this domain.